nicrci/int_marriage_div/README.md

 Initially, we planned to analyze the marriage and marriage termination data from the Department of Household Registration available on the Open Government Data platform.
 However, this database consists of two separate monthly files for marriages and marriage terminations.
 Each file contains conditional data rather than personal data, with information subdivided to the le level in each city and county, as well as various nationalities with three years.
 This resulted in an excessively large volume of data, including many irrelevant observations.
 Consequently, we modified our analysis approach to focus on data cleaning and valid observations, concentrating primarily on the major nationalities.

-## Getting Started (data source, original data evaluation(what each col and data obs means), what we plan to do)
+## Getting Started
+Based on our research questions and data investigation, we have decided to examine data on international marriages and divorces in Taiwan from 2021 to 2023.
+Our aim is to analyze the overall landscape and trends of international marriages in Taiwan, as well as the cultural and economic factors influencing these trends.
+Additionally, we will look into the patterns of international marriages and divorces during and after the pandemic.

+We have conducted a thorough review of literature, data analysis, news and online information, and government records on immigration and international marriage policies from 2021 to 2023, as well as over the past 20 years (details in Appendices A and B).
+This review has helped us identify further research directions and contexts.

-Based on our research questions, we have decided to examine data on international marriages and divorces in Taiwan from 2021 to 2023.
-Our aim is to analyze Taiwanese marriage trends, beliefs regarding national holidays and cultural periods, and marriage and divorce patterns during and after the pandemic.
-Additionally, we will explore the relationship between Taiwan and China, stereotypes of foreign brides regarding Taiwanese men, and stereotypes of foreign grooms regarding Taiwanese women.
-This analysis will allow us to observe significant changes in the numbers of marriages and divorces in Taiwan involving people of different nationalities.
+In light of Taiwan's long-standing policies on international marriage, key nationalities involved, and social perceptions, we will also explore the trends and relationships of  international marriages between Taiwan and China and Southeast Asian countries.
+Additionally, we will examine stereotypes of foreign countries brides regarding Taiwanese men and foreign grooms regarding Taiwanese women.
+This analysis will enable us to observe significant changes in marriages and divorces involving people of different nationalities.

-To begin, download the raw data on divorce and marriage for the Taiwanese years 110-112 from the Taiwanese government platform at https://data.gov.tw/dataset/32969.
+To begin, download the raw data on marriage and marriage termination data from the Department of Household Registration available on the Open Government Data platform at https://data.gov.tw/dataset/32969.
 They are .csv files.
 Each files contains column name and we changed it for a better understanding as below.

 | Original column name | New column name | Description |
 | ------------- | ------------- | ------------- |